dawidstefaniak/Barber/README.md

-# barber

-Barber app
+# Barber

-## Information

 The project is created to enhance my portfolio.
 The parts of the application can be used in any way you want.

-All the pictures used in this project are free for commercial use.
+The pictures included in the project are free for commercial use.

+## License

+See the [LICENSE](LICENSE.md) file for license rights and limitations (MIT).

 ![](pictures/whiteitem.png)
 ![](pictures/whitelist.png)